Duocylinder: The ridge

 The ridge of the duocylinder is the 2-manifold that is the boundary between the two bounding (solid) torus cells.
 It is in the shape of a Clifford torus, which is the Cartesian product of two circles.
 Intuitively, it may be constructed as follows: Roll a 2-dimensional rectangle into a cylinder, so that its top and bottom edges meet.
 Then roll the cylinder in the plane perpendicular to the 3-dimensional hyperplane that the cylinder lies in, so that its two circular ends meet.

 The resulting shape is topologically equivalent to a Euclidean 2-torus (a doughnut shape).
 However, unlike the latter, all parts of its surface are identically deformed.
 On the (2D surface, embedded in 3D) doughnut, the surface around the 'doughnut hole' is deformed with negative curvature (like a saddle) while the surface outside is deformed with positive curvature (like a sphere).

 The ridge of the duocylinder may be thought of as the actual global shape of the screens of video games such as Asteroids, where going off the edge of one side of the screen leads to the other side.
 It cannot be embedded without distortion in 3-dimensional space, because it requires two degrees of freedom ("directions") in addition to its inherent 2-dimensional surface in order for both pairs of edges to be joined.

 The duocylinder can be constructed from the 3-sphere by "slicing" off the bulge of the 3-sphere on either side of the ridge.
 The analog of this on the 2-sphere is to draw minor latitude circles at ±45 degrees and slicing off the bulge between them, leaving a cylindrical wall, and slicing off the tops, leaving flat tops.
 This operation is equivalent to removing select vertices/pyramids from polytopes, but since the 3-sphere is smooth/regular you have to generalize the operation.

-The dihedral angle between the two 3-d hypersurfaces on either side of the ridge is 90 degrees.
+The dihedral angle between the two 3-dimensional hypersurfaces on either side of the ridge is 90 degrees.